Skip to content

 Nencki Conference

-for Life Sciences
+for Life Sciences 2026

-Focus on Lipid Metabolism
+Focus on Chromatin Biology

 About conference